albertomosconi/foss-apps/CONTRIBUTING.md

   - <https://github.com/albertomosconi/foss-apps/fork>

-- Check out a new branch from `master` and name it the same as the app you want to add:
+- Check out a new branch from `main` and name it the same as the app you want to add:

   - Run this command in a terminal (replacing `APP_NAME` with the name of your app)
     ```